Student Accounting Society

 Society for Human Resource Management

-The chapter is advised by UIS faculty member Donna Rogers, SPHR, instructor of management, and co-advised by Desiree Becker, Employment Specialist at HD Smith.
-For more information on the UIS SHRM Student Chapter, contact Donna Rogers at 217/206-8264 or email@example.com.
+The chapter is advised by UIS faculty member Donna Rogers Skowronski, MEd., SPHR, SHRM-SCP, Instructor, Management Department and co-advised by Ashley Miller, HR Generalist at Hospital Sisters Health System.
+For more information on the UIS SHRM Student Chapter, contact Donna Rogers at 217-206-8264 or email@example.com and check out our Website and UIS Connection sites.

 SAM was founded in 1912 with one basic concept, to advance the field of management.
 The organization desires to bring people together from all over the world, from a variety of disciplines to discuss the merits of different managerial practices.
 More than that though, SAM members use those observations to become better at interacting with people when in a managerial capacity.
 From student, to entry level manager, to tenured member of the C-suite, SAM brings together people who “share a common bond of interest in becoming stronger, better managers.”